Visitor Guidelines & FAQ

 Pets are not allowed, but service animals are.
 Our accessibility guidelines provide more details.

 May we climb the trees?
 May we pick flowers and vegetables?

 Tree climbing is not allowed in order to keep both the trees and visitors safe.
 Please don't pick flowers or vegetables.
 Edible food from our Herb Garden and display gardens is donated to local charities.

 Is the entire Garden accessible to people with disabilities?

 All of our entrances and most of our pathways are accessible to people in wheelchairs and those with other disabilities.
 Certain paths may be uneven or steep.
 Please see our accessibility guidelines for more information.

 Amenities: Bathrooms, Food, Lockers, Plants and Merchandise for Sale

 Sandwiches, soup, snacks, and drinks are available for purchase at the Visitor Center kiosk, 10 a.m.–3 p.m., Sunday and Tuesday through Thursday; 10 a.m.–4 p.m., Friday and Saturday.
 Yellow Magnolia Café is temporarily closed.
 Pocket snacks are permitted for individuals with dietary needs.

 Where are the bathrooms?

-There are bathrooms in the Steinberg Visitor Center, the Administration Building, and the Steinhardt Conservatory, and at the Flatbush Avenue Entrance.
+There are bathrooms in the Visitor Center and at the Flatbush Avenue entrance.